gpedro/Harveu-AAC/README.md

 Counting on a single site system, leaving even more authentic and without ado and complications for your server!

-Support in: www.TibiaKing.com or www.harveu.argosco.com.br
+Support in: www.TibiaKing.com

-Licensed MIT license
+Updates: finish news function